 Steps to Take Before Filing a Wrongful Termination Suit

 The only thing worse than losing a job is losing it for no reason — or for an illegal reason.
 There are laws to permit employees to seek redress in the face of an illegal firing.

 If you don’t know why you’ve been fired, ask.
 The boss’s answer could be revealing.
 The employer’s answer could also be a factor in deciding to file a wrongful termination suit — or not.
 Pay close attention to what the employer says and write down your interpretation of the conversation.
 Ask your employer to list the reasons in writing.
 Think about recording the conversation if doing so doesn’t violate privacy laws.

-Talk to an experienced lawyer right away.
+Talk to an experienced los angeles employment lawyer right away.
 The law is complicated and there are often multiple factors which may hurt or help the chances of getting compensation.